gradle/declarative-gradle/docs/reference/migration-case-study.md

 Features are constantly being added to the Declarative Gradle support.
 Any project interested in experimenting with DCL files should ensure they are using at least the latest stable Gradle release.
-For the migration of the Gradle-Client project, we upgraded the wrapper to use a nightly Gradle build [gradle-8.14-20250222002553+0000](https\://services.gradle.org/distributions-snapshots/gradle-8.14-20250222002553+0000-bin.zip) in order to get support for the very latest Declarative Gradle features.
+For the migration of the Gradle-Client project, we evetually upgraded the wrapper to the latest stable Gradle build [gradle-8.14-milestone-4](https\://services.gradle.org/distributions/gradle-8.14-milestone-4-bin.zip) in order to get support for the very latest Declarative Gradle features.
 It is likely that by the time you are reading this, there will be a later milestone or release candidate of Gradle 8.14 available that would be usable for your own migrations.

 3. Identify the project to be migrated first